`

 Links to other websites

 Our website may contain links to other websites of interest, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these other websites and cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites.
-Such sites are not governed by this Privacy Policy.
+Such sites are not governed by this Privacy Notice.
 We recommend you exercise caution and read the privacy policy of every website you visit.

 2. The data we collect about you

-Personal data, or personal information, means any information about an individual from which that person can be identified.
-It does not include data where the identity has been removed (anonymous data).
+Personal data, or personal information, means any information relating to an identified or identifiable individual (a “data subject“).
+It does not include data that relates to an individual who cannot be identified (anonymous data).

 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

 We may also collect and use aggregated data such as statistical or demographic data for various purposes.
 Aggregated data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.
 For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website feature.
-However, if we combine or connect aggregated data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this Privacy Policy.
+However, if we combine or connect aggregated data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this Privacy Notice.

 If you fail to provide personal data